Cosmic (super)strings with a time-varying tension: Cosmic strings in String Theory

 However, as emphasized in \cite{Conlon:2022pnx}, this need not be the case during the entire history of the universe, as such constraints only apply from the CMB emission time onwards.
-It is indeed possible to have a string scale that is marginally lower then the 4d Planck scale in the very early universe (say immediately after inflation), which is subsequently lowered by the rolling of the volume modulus along its potential.
-Given the observed hierarchy between the electroweak and inflationary scales, $\Lambda_{{\rm EW}} \ll \Lambda_{{\rm inf}}$, this is not only possible but actually a very desirable feature of a realistic model.
+It is indeed possible to have a string scale that is marginally lower then the 4d Planck scale in the very early universe (say immediately after inflation), which is subsequently lowered by the rolling of the volume modulus along its potential.\footnote{In principle, the dilaton could also be rolling along its potential and give rise to a decreasing tension.
+However, the most commonly studied scenarios of moduli stabilization (such as LVS and KKLT) are based on the GKP construction \cite{Giddings:2001yu}, where the axio-dilaton is stabilized at much higher scales together with the complex structure sector.} Given the presumed hierarchy between the electroweak and inflationary scales, $\Lambda_{{\rm EW}} \ll \Lambda_{{\rm inf}}$, this is not only possible but actually a very desirable feature of a realistic model.
 In the context of the LVS scenario such a cosmology has been studied in detail \cite{Conlon:2022pnx,Apers:2022cyl,Revello:2023hro,Apers:2024ffe,Conlon:2024hgw,Conlon:2024ene,Apers:2024dtn}, consisting in a succession of different kination and tracker epochs mediated by the volume (see also the earlier work \cite{Conlon:2008cj}).

-The presence of large extra dimensions also reduces the probability for strings to scatter off each other, as they can now miss each other in the extra dimensions.
+The presence of large extra dimensions also reduces the probability\footnote{Low intercommutation probability is typically assumed to be a property of superstrings.
+However, it has been argued that flux tubes of a non-abelian dark sector could have similar properties~\cite{Yamada:2022aax,Yamada:2022imq}.} for strings to scatter off each other, as they can now miss each other in the extra dimensions.
 If the strings were truly able to propagate within the extra-dimensional bulk, this would lower the reconnection probability by a factor of the volume, and quickly reach very small values.
 However, the position of the strings along the extra dimensions is a worldsheet scalar and corrections to e.g. the flat space metric will stabilize it.
 Using this logic, it has been argued~\cite{Jackson:2004zg} that warping effects (generically arising due to the presence of sources of energy along the extra dimensions) localize the strings in a small extra-dimensional region, yielding a reconnection probability of